golanlevin/DrawingWithMachines/realtime/artframe_realtime/README.md

 Bantam provides [fluidterm.py](fluidterm.py), a terminal program coded in Python which allows realtime GCode communications with the ArtFrame.
 This software can send GCode interactively, and can also stream GCode files to the plotter.
 [This version of fluidterm.py](fluidterm.py) is customized for the ArtFrame.

-As always, [working within a virtual environment](https://docs.python.org/3/library/venv.html) is strongly recommended.
+As always when using Python, [working within a virtual environment](https://docs.python.org/3/library/venv.html) is very strongly recommended.
 The following workflow is known to work in a Python 3.10 virtual environment.
 Note that Fluidterm.py requires the following installs:

 ```
 pip install pyserial